solutionst/UsaceRiversSsis/README.md

 - Build a data warehouse star or snowflake schema to store the raw data for rapid reporting.
 - Process the source data into the data warehouse.
 - Create a more compact analysis model with pre-built aggregates for rapid analysis.
-- Explore the data to find trends and facts.
-- Visualize the data to tell a story.
+- Explore and visualize the data to tell a story.

 ### How much river traffic is there in the United States?